magnetikonline/sass-structure/README.md

 - Components
 - Modules

-To simplify the inclusion of component and module files I make use of the [Sass Globbing Plugin](https://github.com/chriseppstein/sass-globbing), something I wish would be included as part of the Sass core.
-This allows syntax like the following in `style.scss`:
+To simplify the inclusion of component and module files I make use of the [Sass Globbing Plugin](https://github.com/chriseppstein/sass-globbing), which allows for wildcards with `@import` statements.
+Thus the final `style.scss` can be as simple as:

 ```scss
 // resetbase / font / layout